Test and Trace

 Can everyone access free testing and treatment for coronavirus?

-Some people usually have to pay for certain treatments provided by the NHS, but testing and treatment for coronavirus are exempt from charging.
+Some people pay for certain treatments provided by the NHS, but testing and treatment for coronavirus are both exempt from charging.

-Migrants who are classed as ‘overseas visitors’, undocumented migrants and those with precarious immigration status, will not be charged for the diagnosis or treatment of coronavirus (COVID-19).
-This is regardless of whether you test positively or negatively for the coronavirus.
+Migrants who are classed as ‘overseas visitors’, undocumented migrants and those with precarious immigration status will not be charged for the diagnosis or treatment of coronavirus.
+This is regardless of whether you test positively or negatively for coronavirus.

-The Government has also stated that NHS trusts have been advised that no immigration checks are required for overseas visitors that are known to be only undergoing testing or treatment for COVID-19.
+The Government has also said that NHS trusts have been advised that no immigration checks are required for overseas visitors that are known to be undergoing testing or treatment for COVID-19.